yahoo/elide-doc/pages/guide/02-data-model.md

 ```

-Specifying an annotation without a value executes the denoted method on every instance of that action (i.e. every update, read, etc.).
-However, if a value is specified in the annotation, then that particular method is only executed when the specific operation occurs to the particular field.
+Lifecycle triggers can evaluate for actions on a specific field in a class, for any field in a class, or for the entire class.
+The behavior is determined by the _value_ passed in the annotation:
+1. An empty value denotes that the trigger should be called exactly once per action on that given entity.
+1. A value matching an entity field/property name denotes that the trigger should be called once per action on that given field/property.
+1. A value set to `*` denotes that the trigger should be called once per action on _all_ fields or properties in the class that were referenced in the request.

 Below is a description of each of these annotations and their function:

-1. `@OnCreatePreSecurity` This annotation executes immediately when the object is created, with fields populated, on the server-side after User checks but before _commit_ security checks execute and before it is committed/persisted in the backend.
+1. `@OnCreatePreSecurity(value)` This annotation executes immediately when the object is created, with fields populated, on the server-side after User checks but before _commit_ security checks execute and before it is committed/persisted in the backend.
 Any non-user _inline_ and _operation_ CreatePermission checks are effectively _commit_ security checks.
-1. `@OnCreatePreCommit` This annotation executes after the object is created and all security checks are evaluated on the server-side but before it is committed/persisted in the backend.
+1. `@OnCreatePreCommit(value)` This annotation executes after the object is created and all security checks are evaluated on the server-side but before it is committed/persisted in the backend.
-1. `@OnCreatePostCommit` This annotation executes after the object is created and committed/persisted on the backend.
+1. `@OnCreatePostCommit(value)` This annotation executes after the object is created and committed/persisted on the backend.
 1. `@OnDeletePreSecurity` This annotation executes immediately when the object is deleted on the server-side but before _commit_ security checks execute and before it is committed/persisted in the backend.
 1. `@OnDeletePreCommit` This annotation executes after the object is deleted and all security checks are evaluated on the server-side but before it is committed/persisted in the backend.
 1. `@OnDeletePostCommit` This annotation executes after the object is deleted and committed/persisted on the backend.
-1. `@OnUpdatePreSecurity(value)` If `value` is **not** specified, then this annotation executes on every update action to the object.
-However, if `value` is set, then the annotated method only executes when the field corresponding to the name in `value` is updated.
-This annotation executes immediately when the field is updated on the server-side but before _commit_ security checks execute and before it is committed/persisted in the backend.
+1. `@OnUpdatePreSecurity(value)` This annotation executes immediately when the field is updated on the server-side but before _commit_ security checks execute and before it is committed/persisted in the backend.
-1. `@OnUpdatePreCommit(value)` If `value` is **not** specified, then this annotation executes on every update action to the object.
-However, if `value` is set, then the annotated method only executes when the field corresponding to the name in `value` is updated.
-This annotation executes after the object is updated and all security checks are evaluated on the server-side but before it is committed/persisted in the backend.
+1. `@OnUpdatePreCommit(value)` This annotation executes after the object is updated and all security checks are evaluated on the server-side but before it is committed/persisted in the backend.
-1. `@OnUpdatePostCommit(value)` If `value` is **not** specified, then this annotation executes on every update action to the object.
-However, if `value` is set, then the annotated method only executes when the field corresponding to the name in `value` is updated.
-This annotation executes after the object is updated and committed/persisted on the backend.
+1. `@OnUpdatePostCommit(value)` This annotation executes after the object is updated and committed/persisted on the backend.
-1. `@OnReadPreSecurity(value)` If `value` is **not** specified, then this annotation executes every time an object field is read from the datastore.
-However, if `value` is set, then the annotated method only executes when the field corresponding to the name in `value` is read.
-This annotation executes immediately when the object is read on the server-side but before _commit_ security checks execute and before the transaction commits.
+1. `@OnReadPreSecurity(value)` This annotation executes immediately when the object is read on the server-side but before _commit_ security checks execute and before the transaction commits.
-1. `@OnReadPreCommit(value)` If `value` is **not** specified, then this annotation executes every time an object field is read from the datastore.
-However, if `value` is set, then the annotated method only executes when the field corresponding to the name in `value` is read.
-This annotation executes after the object is read and all security checks are evaluated on the server-side but before the transaction commits.
+1. `@OnReadPreCommit(value)` This annotation executes after the object is read and all security checks are evaluated on the server-side but before the transaction commits.
-1. `@OnReadPostCommit(value)` If `value` is **not** specified, then this annotation executes every time an object field is read from the datastore.
-However, if `value` is set, then the annotated method only executes when the field corresponding to the name in `value` is read.
-This annotation executes after the object is read and the transaction commits.
+1. `@OnReadPostCommit(value)` This annotation executes after the object is read and the transaction commits.

 ### Registered Function Hooks